Expertium/expertium.github.io/Benchmark.md

 ### FSRS family

 1. ​FSRS v3.
 It was the first version of FSRS that people actually used, it was released in October 2022.
 It wasn't terrible, but it had issues.
-LMSherlock, I, and several other users have proposed and tested several dozens of ideas (only a handful of them proved to be effective) to improve the algorithm.
+Jarrett, I, and several other users have proposed and tested several dozens of ideas (only a handful of them proved to be effective) to improve the algorithm.

 2. FSRS v4.
 It came out in July 2023, and at the beginning of November 2023, it was integrated into Anki.
 It's a significant improvement over v3.